Discerning The Internet: Misinformation, Media Bias, Conspiracies, and Fake Quotes

 As someone with a degree in journalism, this is one of the most horrifying things about the current internet age.
 Major news websites, such as The Huffington Post, CNN, etc., allow practically anyone to contribute to their website.

-That means your dumbass, mouth-breathing neighbor Larry, who can barely form a coherent sentence, can effectively become an arm-chair journalist and contribute to CNN.com as long as some interweb editor in a back room thinks what he is writing about will generate clicks to their website.
+That means your racist neo-Nazi neighbor Larry can effectively become an arm-chair journalist and contribute to CNN.com as long as some interwebs editor in a back room thinks what he is writing about will generate clicks to their website.
 All CNN will do is tag it with really tiny text up in the corner that says, “Not verified by CNN.”

 Why does my story say “NOT VERIFIED BY CNN“?